Job search tips from a recruiter’s perspective

 Job search tip 3 – take some time applying for roles

 Take some time when applying for roles and tailor your application to the role and business.
 Too many applicants provided applications that were targeted at their desired industry, and not the role or industry they were applying for a job in.
 Make sure you establish base resumes for different roles and then tailor them for the job in question.
 If the ad has the employer’s name, then do some research on them (Google is your friend).
 If not, then take cues from the advert.
 Tailor your application to their language and requirements.
 If they’re upbeat you can be too, whereas if they’re conservative show that side of you.
 However don’t try to be something you’re not!

 Combining with tip 2, the employer spends time and money hiring new people.
 They don’t want someone who is looking for any role that comes along, and will leave as soon as a better role appears.
-By using a single resume and no cover letter this can easily be the impression you give off.
+By using a single resume and no cover letter this can easily be the impression you give to employers.